T-silva15/EmotiWork/README.md

 **EmotiWork** - Transforming workplace well-being through accessible, inclusive emotional analytics

-Made with ❤️ and ♿ using ASP.NET Core 9.0 | Academic Excellence: TBD 🎯
+Made with ❤️ using ASP.NET Core 9.0

 *"Building a more inclusive workplace, one accessible feature at a time"*